 Not looking for an academic career?
 The Bachelor of Science is of course already a first professional qualification, which allows you to start your career directly in an industrial company.
 In addition to the pharmaceutical and chemical industries, the biotechnology sector is of particular relevance to your skills.
 This industry is currently showing strong growth, giving you very good chances in the job market.

 The goal of the Molecular Biotechnology program is a comprehensive education in molecular biology, biotechnology, and biochemistry.
-At the beginning of the program, the focus is therefore a thorough grounding in the core subjects of natural sciences, especially chemistry, as well as computer science.
+At the beginning of the program, the focus is therefore a thorough grounding in the core subjects of natural sciences, especially chemistry, as well as bioinformatics and statistics.
 For this reason, the lectures are initially also held across faculties, both at the TUM School of Life Sciences, the TUM School of Natural Sciences, and the TUM School of Engineering.
 You will benefit from the fact that you will always be taught by the respective specialists in the field and thus be at the cutting edge of science.

 Compared to the traditional study of biochemistry, which has many similarities with molecular biotechnology, you will focus on constructive-synthetic research approaches in contrast to the deductive-analytical research approaches of biochemistry.
 Thus, you do not focus on analysis, but rather on the construction of molecules to solve medical or biochemical problems.